isomerpages/govtech-im8/_catalog/Secure Development.md

 ### Control Statement

-Set up a static analysis job in the development CI/CD pipeline that runs on each merge request, and remediate or risk accept true positive vulnerability findings before merging into the production branch.
+Set up a static analysis job in the [cs-7_prm_1], and remediate or risk accept true positive vulnerability findings before deploying to production.

 ### Control Recommendations